AfnanTheeb/MemoryGame/README.md

 ProfileViewController

 #### Upcoming features :
-- ‏Adding different sections to the memory game such as fruits and animals section and others ​- Adding different levels in the game
+- Adding different sections to the memory game such as fruits and animals section and others
+- Adding different levels in the game
 - Add API

 #### RED :